simonehagey/orbdot/docs/source/model_fitting.rst

 is written you have all the variables available.
 Currently you can only use xxx ones.
 But that means if you write your own function you can use the nested sampling class as long as you use the allowed set of variables!

-- You can also fit ecosw, esinw and get the derived e and w.
-This is all handled automatically in the backend, so all you need to do is give the parameters ‘ecosw’ and ‘esinw’ when rubbing a model fit.

 .. list-table::
    :header-rows: 1

    * - Method
      - Description
-   * - ``update_default``
-     -
-   * - ``update_prior``
-     -
    * - ``run_ttv_fit``
      -
    * - ``run_rv_fit``